vaedlabs/holos/SETUP_GUIDE.md

 Once setup is complete:

 1. **Explore the API**: Visit `http://localhost:8000/docs` to see all available endpoints
-2. **Test the Agent**: Try different queries in the dashboard chat
+2. **Test the Agents**: Try different queries in the dashboard chat with different agents:
+   - Physical Fitness Agent: "I want to build muscle"
+   - Nutrition Agent: "How many calories in an apple?" or upload a food image
+   - Mental Fitness Agent: "I'm feeling stressed"
+   - Coordinator Agent: "I want a complete wellness plan"
+3. **Test Image-Based Calorie Tracking**:
+   - Select Nutrition Agent in the dashboard
+   - Click the "📷 Image" button
+   - Upload a food image
+   - Ask "How many calories?" to get automatic analysis
-3. **Check Medical Warnings**: Enter medical conditions and see conflict detection in action
+4. **Check Medical Warnings**: Enter medical conditions and see conflict detection in action
-4. **View Workout Logs**: Ask the agent to log workouts and view them in the dashboard
+5. **View Logs**: Check workout, nutrition, and mental fitness logs in the Logs modal

 ## Support